troclaux/notes/security.md

    - Public Key: Available to anyone; used for encrypting data
    - Private Key: Kept secret by the owner; used for decrypting data encrypted with the corresponding public key

-## How PKI Works
+### how PKI works

-PKI facilitates secure communications by enabling:
+- PKI facilitates secure communications by enabling:
-- Encryption: Data can be encrypted using the recipient's public key, ensuring that only the recipient can decrypt it with their private key
+  - encryption: data can be encrypted using the recipient's public key, ensuring that only the recipient can decrypt it with their private key
-- Authentication: Digital certificates confirm the identities of users and devices, preventing impersonation and ensuring that data is sent to the correct party
+  - authentication: digital certificates confirm the identities of users and devices, preventing impersonation and ensuring that data is sent to the correct party
-- Integrity: Digital signatures can be used to verify that data has not been altered during transmission
+  - integrity: digital signatures can be used to verify that data has not been altered during transmission

-## Applications of PKI
+### applications of PKI

-PKI is widely used in various domains, including:
+- PKI is widely used in various domains, including:
   - E-commerce: Securing online transactions
   - Internet Banking: Protecting sensitive financial information
   - Secure Email: Ensuring confidentiality and authenticity in email communications
   - IoT Devices: Managing secure connections between connected devices

-In summary, PKI is essential for establishing trust in digital communications, providing mechanisms for encryption, authentication, and data integrity across various applications and services

 ## firewalls